 A pyogenic liver abscess can be fatal if it’s not treated promptly.

 The most common cause of PLA is biliary disease.
 This is a broad term for conditions in the biliary tree affecting the liver, pancreas, and gallbladder.
 According to Johns Hopkins Medicine, an infected, inflamed common bile duct is associated with up to 50% of liver abscesses.

 According to research published in Clinical Infectious Diseases, people with diabetes mellitus are at 3.6 times the risk for this condition because they’re often more susceptible to infection.

 PLA symptoms resemble those of gallbladder inflammation or massive infection.
 They may include:

 Your doctor may order a combination of blood cultures and imaging tests to diagnose the condition.
 The following tests may be used:

 Doctors try to treat PLA without surgery if possible to prevent the risk of bacteria spreading through the body.
-However, in more severe cases, surgery may be required to fully remove the abscess materials.
+However, in more severe cases, surgery may be required to fully remove the abscess material.